zysk/MEAN-baseapp/views/development/angular-baseapp/README.md

 ## Configuration and Instructions ##

-  1. `Change Application name:` Copy current application name from `package.json` file, `ctrl+shift+f` or `command+shift+f`, paste and search the name.
-Replace all the matching search results with your desired application name.
-Then change project directory name with the given application name.
-  2. In `data-share.service.ts` file set boolean value of `sidebarActive` to show/hide Sidebar.
+  1. In `data-share.service.ts` file set boolean value of `sidebarActive` to show/hide Sidebar.
 Define sidebar content in `assets/dummy-json/navigation-links.json` file.
-  3. Use `logout()` function of `data-share.service.ts`.
+  2. Use `logout()` function of `data-share.service.ts`.
-  4. Store logged in user's details in `loggedInUserDetails` variable of `data-share.service.ts` to make it available at root level.
+  3. Store logged in user's details in `loggedInUserDetails` variable of `data-share.service.ts` to make it available at root level.
-  5. To share data across components as per requirement, declare your own `Subjects` , `Observables`, `variables`, `functions` etc in `data-share.service.ts` file.
+  4. To share data across components as per requirement, declare your own `Subjects` , `Observables`, `variables`, `functions` etc in `data-share.service.ts` file.
 Camel case should be followed.
-  6. To add new error message based on http error code, edit `http-error-handler.service.ts` file.
+  5. To add new error message based on http error code, edit `http-error-handler.service.ts` file.
-  7. Use `login` component of `user` module for login page.
-  8. Use `RouteGuard` from `route.guard.ts` while defining routes to restrict unauthorized user.
+  6. Use `RouteGuard` from `route.guard.ts` while defining routes to restrict unauthorized user.
-  9. Inside module directory, create separate directory for components and routes.
+  7. Inside module directory, create separate directory for components and routes.
 Ex: Check `user` module.
-  10. Files, variables in constructors which starts with `_` indicated its locally used.

 ## Contribution guidelines ##